binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 * 25% were malicious inside actors
 * 46% were inadvertent inside actors

-Malicious inside actors can be disgruntled employees that may or not have left the organisation and still have access via an account or a back door they introduced or are aware of.
-They could also be opportunists looking to make some extra money by selling access or private information.
+Malicious inside actors can either be disgruntled employees that may or may not of left the organisation.
+Those who have left, could still have access of an account or access of back door they introduced or are aware of.
+Or current employees who are opportunists looking to make some extra money by selling access or private information.

-An inadvertent inside actor is usually someone that does not mean to cause harm, but falls prey to social engineering tactics often from malicious outsiders, as touched on in the People chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com/).
-These are attacks such as phishing, or where the victim is somehow tricked or coerced into revealing sensitive information, or carrying out an activity that will provide the attacker a foothold.
-The Social Engineer's Playbook by Jeremiah Talamantes has many very useful and practical examples of these types of attacks.
+An inadvertent inside actor is usually someone that does not mean to cause harm, but often falls prey to social engineering tactics usually from malicious outsiders, as touched on in the People chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com/).
+These types of attacks are usually phishing, or where the victim is somehow tricked or coerced into revealing sensitive information, or carrying out an activity that will provide the attacker a foothold.
+The Social Engineer's Playbook by Jeremiah Talamantes has many useful and practical examples of these types of attacks.

 In 2016, we saw a significant trend of inside actors shifting to the inadvertent; essentially this points to an emphasis on exploiting the organisation's people (social engineering) with various attack strategies.

-This clearly shows, that although our technological defences are improving slowly, our people are much slower to improve.
+This clearly shows, that although our technological defences are improving slowly, people are still much slower to improve.
 Spending resources on areas such as network perimeters, while neglecting our most valuable assets (our people), does not make sense.

-Often workers bring their own devices to work, and bring their work devices home and back, potentially transferring malware from network to network, whether they be wired or wireless.
-Again though, people are the real issue here.
+Often workers bring their own devices to work, and take their work devices home and back, potentially transferring malware from network to network, whether they're wired or wireless.
+Again, people are the real issue here.
 No matter how good your technological solution is, people will circumvent it.

 ### Lack of Segmentation {#network-identify-risks-lack-of-segmentation}
 ![](images/ThreatTags/average-common-easy-moderate.png)